ljw1004/roslyn/docs/specs/feature - async iterators.md

 (There's already a discussion thread for this: https://github.com/dotnet/roslyn/issues/261)

 The way I've written this proposal is with a tiny language change which leaves almost everything up to the libraries.
-Even an `IAsyncEnumerable`-returning async iterator method is generated chiefly by the libraries.
-I'll start by writing the end-to-end experience of how users will experience, and then I'll get to the actual tiny language proposal.
+The language doesn't hard-code anything specifically about `IAsyncEnumerable`.
+I'll start by writing the end-to-end of what coders will experience, then I'll get to the actual tiny language proposal.

 ## Explaining examples